The Layoff Lady

 Thinking Through Your Why

-When creating an online portfolio, as with many tasks in life, it's helpful to think about your goals.
+When creating an online portfolio, identifying what you are trying to accomplish is a great place to start.
+Depending on your wants, needs, industry, and timeline for completion, your portfolio could take any number of forms.
 Thinking it through now will help you to create a portfolio that meets your short and longer-term goals.

 Identifying Your Portfolio Goals